-\\Holidays for the Vocational Division are the same as for college level programs.
-There are some variations other than shown above for vocational programs, especially Practical Nursing.
-No vocational classes except Practical Nursing are offered during the second term of the summer session.
-For full details contact the Dean of Vocational and Technical Education.
+Holidays for the Vocational Division are the same as for college level programs.
+There are some variations other than shown above for some vocational programs, especially Practical Nursing.
+Program offerings for the second terms of the summer session are limited.

-\\\The late registration fee does not apply for Vocational Division students.
-Although all students are urged to register on the dates shown above, students may be accepted on any Monday for any vocational program provided the class is not overcrowded and the enrollment is approved by the Dean of Vocational and Technical Education.
-Full fees will be charged for any part of the semester or session.
+The late registration fee does not apply to Vocational Division students.
+Although students are urged to register on the regular dates shown above, students will be accepted for any vocational program until the dates shown above provided the class is not already overcrowded and the enrollment is approved by the Dean of Vocational and Technical Education.
+Full fees will be charged for any part of a semester or summer term.